lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

+    As already seen in previous tutorials,
+    and with the important exception of *pair_coeff 1 5*,
-    As already seen in previous tutorials, only pairwise interaction between atoms of identical type were assigned.
+    only pairwise interaction between atoms of
+    identical type were assigned.
 By default, LAMMPS calculates the pair coefficients for the interactions between atoms of different types (i and j) by using geometrical